 A newer Folkestone secondary that has grown quickly since opening to its first Year 7 cohort in September 2018.
 What stands out is the school’s deliberate structure: a coached morning start, a house system tied to global universities, and a set of values that are used as day-to-day language rather than poster copy.

-Academically, the picture is mixed.
-GCSE outcomes, as measured by FindMySchool rankings based on official data, place the school below England average overall; the curriculum and wider programme are clearly designed to raise aspirations and keep students engaged through practical, creative, and community-facing experiences.
+Academically, the picture remains mixed.
+GCSE outcomes, as measured by FindMySchool rankings based on official data, place the school 3,367th out of 3,895 for academic outcomes and 2,860th out of 3,688 overall; the curriculum and wider programme are clearly designed to raise aspirations and keep students engaged through practical, creative, and community-facing experiences.

 The first signal of how the school runs is in the rhythm of the day.
 Gates open at 08:30, and the morning begins with Morning Meeting and coaching time before formal lessons start.
 That structure is not incidental.
 The language across the website emphasises preparation, routines, and self-regulation, and it shows up in the way pastoral support is described: students are “known” by a pastoral team and expected to speak up when something is wrong.